Bob Beckwith: Career

-Beckwith is a veteran of the New York City Fire Department with 30 years of service from 1964 to 1994.
+Born in Astoria, Queens, New York City, on April 16, 1932, Beckwith was a veteran of the New York City Fire Department with 30 years of service from 1964 to 1994.

 Actions at Ground Zero

 On the morning of September 11, 2001, Beckwith was tending to his grandson, who had been hit by a car while biking to school.
 Before he arrived at the hospital with his grandson, Beckwith was aware that a plane had struck the World Trade Center.
-When the boy appeared to be in stable condition, Beckwith left the hospital and went to World Trade Center site after he saw the South Tower collapse via television.
+When the boy appeared to be in stable condition, Beckwith left the hospital and went to the World Trade Center site after he saw the South Tower collapse on television.
 Even though he had been retired for seven years from the New York City Fire Department, he grabbed his old gear and bluffed his way past the blockades and barricades that had been set up and began helping with bucket brigades and missing person searches.

 On September 14, after Beckwith and some men had unearthed a fire engine buried in rubble from the fallen buildings, they tested its stability as a stand from which to speak, and a Secret Service agent ordered him to help President Bush onto the platform.
 Beckwith handed Bush a megaphone with which to address the crowd of responders and workers and was told to climb down by the Secret Service and Karl Rove, but Bush insisted that Beckwith stay with him.
 An image of Bush with Beckwith was featured the next day on the front page of the New York Daily News.